ietf-wg-cellar/matroska-specification/tagging.md

   --- DATE
 In this way, it becomes possible to store any Tag as attributes of another tag.
-Multiple items should never be stored as a list in a single TagString.
-If there is more than one tag of a certain type to be stored, then more than one SimpleTag should be used.
+Multiple items SHOULD never be stored as a list in a single TagString.
+If there is more than one tag of a certain type to be stored, then more than one SimpleTag SHOULD be used.
 For authoring Tags outside of EBML, the [following XML syntax is proposed](http://www.matroska.org/files/tags/matroskatags.dtd) [used in mkvmerge](http://www.bunkus.org/videotools/mkvtoolnix/doc/mkvmerge.html#mkvmerge.tags).
-Binary data should be stored using BASE64 encoding if it is being stored at authoring time.
+Binary data SHOULD be stored using BASE64 encoding if it is being stored at authoring time.

 ## Why official tags matter

-There is a debate between people who think all tags should be free and those who think all tags should be strict.
+There is a debate between people who think all tags SHOULD be free and those who think all tags SHOULD be strict.
 If you look at this page you will realise we are in between.

 Advanced-users application might let you put any tag in your file.
 But for the rest of the applications, they usually give you a basic list of tags you can use.
 Both have their needs.
 But it's usually a bad idea to use custom/exotic tags because <em>you</em> will probably be the only person to use this information even though everyone else could benefit from it.
 So hopefully when someone wants to put information in one's file, they will find an official one that fit them and hopefully use it !
 If it's not in the list, this person can contact us any time for addition of such a missing tag.
 But it doesn't mean it will be accepted...
 Matroska files are not meant the become a whole database of people who made costumes for a film.
 A website would be better for that...
-It's hard to define what should be in and what doesn't make sense in a file.
+It's hard to define what SHOULD be in and what doesn't make sense in a file.
 So we'll treat each request carefully.

-We also need an official list simply for developpers to be able to display relevant information in their own design (if they choose to support a list of meta-information they should know which tag has the wanted meaning so that other apps could understand the same meaning).
+We also need an official list simply for developpers to be able to display relevant information in their own design (if they choose to support a list of meta-information they SHOULD know which tag has the wanted meaning so that other apps could understand the same meaning).

 ## Tag translations
 To be able to save tags from other systems to Matroska we need to translate them to our system.
 There is a translation table [on our site](othertagsystems/comparetable.html).

 ## Tag Formatting

-* The TagName should always be written in all capital letters and contain no space.
+* The TagName SHOULD always be written in all capital letters and contain no space.
-* The fields with dates should have the following format: YYYY-MM-DD HH:MM:SS.MSS YYYY = Year, -MM = Month, -DD = Days, HH = Hours, :MM = Minutes, :SS = Seconds, :MSS = Milliseconds.
+* The fields with dates SHOULD have the following format: YYYY-MM-DD HH:MM:SS.MSS YYYY = Year, -MM = Month, -DD = Days, HH = Hours, :MM = Minutes, :SS = Seconds, :MSS = Milliseconds.
 To store less accuracy, you remove items starting from the right.
 To store only the year, you would use, "2004".
     To store a specific day such as May 1st, 2003, you would use "2003-05-01".

-* Fields that require a Float should use the "." mark instead of the "," mark.
-To display it differently for another local, applications should support auto replacement on display.
-Also, a thousandths separator should not be used.
+* Fields that require a Float SHOULD use the "." mark instead of the "," mark.
+To display it differently for another local, applications SHOULD support auto replacement on display.
+Also, a thousandths separator SHOULD NOT be used.
-* For currency amounts, there should only be a numeric value in the Tag.
+* For currency amounts, there SHOULD only be a numeric value in the Tag.
 Only numbers, no letters or symbols other than ".".
 For instance, you would store "15.59" instead of "$15.59USD".